mattxwang/easy-jekyll-starter/_posts/2019-09-05-easy-jekyll-starter.markdown

 $ gem install bundler
 ```

 Then, we'll install all of our dependencies from our `Gemfile`.
-I haven't committed a `Gemfile.lock` on purpose, so bundle will generate one for you.

 ```sh
 $ bundle
 ```

+I've committed `Gemfile.lock`, which specifies what versions of gems to use.
+If you'd like, you can run `bundle update` to update them.

 Now, you're ready to use the site!
 You can use `bundle exec jekyll serve` to serve the site, or `bundle exec jekyll build` to build it.